crdueck/exactEarth/functional_lunch_and_learn.md

 Correct use of a functional style results in code that is easier to maintain and reason about.

-Functional code is often "obviously" correct and very composable due to the use of higher order functions (functions that take functions as arguments to change their behaviour).
+Functional code is often "obviously" correct and very composable (read: reusable) due to the use of higher order functions (functions that take functions as arguments to change their behaviour).

 Pure functions and immutable data structures reduce the cognitive load required to understand a piece of code.
 The behaviour of a function will never depend on